2

 An Entry Level Electrical Estimator is responsible for assisting in the preparation of cost estimates for electrical projects.
 This includes analyzing blueprints, specifications, and related documents to determine the costs of materials, labor, and time required for projects.
 They work closely with senior estimators, project managers, and contractors to gather necessary information and ensure accurate bids.
 Their role is essential in helping companies submit competitive bids and manage project budgets effectively.

-How to become an electrical estimator with no experience?
+How do I become an electrical estimator?

 What are some typical challenges faced by entry level electrical estimators in their first year, and how can they overcome them?